Reviews You Can Rely On

 Credit: Jeremy Benson

 The Charge City received high marks for its slick packaging and straightforward assembly process.
-This bike comes with the handlebar and pedals already attached, requiring only the front wheel to be installed.
+This bike comes with the handlebars and pedals already attached, requiring only the front wheel to be installed.
 Assembling the Ride1Up Prodigy was also straightforward, a major highlight being the lack of styrofoam or plastic packaging.
-Once we installed the handlebar and pedals and set the saddle height, the bike was just about ready to ride.
+The bike was ready to ride once we installed the handlebars and pedals and set the saddle height.

 Conclusion